All the strength and durability of aluminium with all the appeal of natural wood.

 We have an extensive range of finishes in stock, including native NZ timbers.
 And if you can’t find exactly what you’re looking for within our range just let us know, MetWood colours and grains are fully customisable and can be mixed and matched to meet most requirements.

-High definition photographic images of real timbers are printed onto sublimation transfer films using specially formulated sublimation dyes.
+Our sublimation transfer films are sourced exclusively from our suppliers in Italy, where high definition photographic images of real timbers are printed onto the films using specially formulated sublimation dyes.

 Your panel or extrusion is first powder coated using one of our specially formulated sublimation transfer powders.

-The transfer film is then wrapped around it before it enters our state-of-the-art sublimation machine.
+The transfer film is wrapped around your powder coated profile, which then enters our state-of-the-art sublimation machine.

 Vacuum suction is used to bring the film in contact with the powder coated finish under high pressure, while being heated to a temperature of up to 200 degrees.